 - Availability of relevant documents explaining the job role and expectations

-The company has perfected the art of onboarding and refers to their process as “Yes to Desk” - referring to the set of activities that take place from the time of the offer acceptance until the employee shows up on the first day.
+The company has perfected the art of onboarding and refers to its process as “Yes to Desk,” referring to the set of activities that take place from the time the offer is accepted until the employee shows up on the first day.

 From the outset, a manager joins new hires to make them feel comfortable.
-After that, the employee gets to explore the office space, meet with IT, and gets familiarized with the facilities.
+After that, the employee explores the office space, meets with IT, and becomes familiar with the facilities.

 At lunch, the new employee meets the team they will work with.
-You’d never see a new hire looking for a chair at lunch.
-It would be reserved for them.
-Later on, a happy hour with the team is scheduled so the new hires can socialize in an informal setting.
+You’d never see a new hire looking for a chair at lunch; it would be reserved for them.
+Later, a happy hour with the team is scheduled so the new hires can socialize in an informal setting.

-Continuous feedback is a critical element of Twitter’s onboarding process.
+Continuous feedback is a critical element of X’s onboarding process.
 So, after a few months of joining, the employees are asked what they liked and didn’t like about the onboarding process.
 What worked?
 How can it be improved?
-Twitter’s HR and decision-makers take this feedback seriously and continuously improve their process.
+X’s HR and decision-makers take this feedback seriously and continuously improve their process.

 Apart from these popular tech companies, most successful organizations have well-defined employee onboarding processes.
 If you want to study more examples, here are some excellent case studies of organizations onboarding employees the right way.

 Throughout this article, we have learned how crucial the onboarding process is for new hires to build a connection with the company.
-We’ve also seen how onboarding is the way for employers to make a solid first impression, retain employees, and make the best use of their talents.
+We’ve also seen how onboarding is a way for employers to make a solid first impression, retain employees, and maximize their talents.

-Building an effective onboarding process may be a costly exercise, but the cost of not building one is far greater in the long run.
+Building an effective onboarding process may be costly, but the cost of not building one is far greater in the long run.

 Want to create an employee onboarding process that seamlessly integrates all your cross-functional teams and helps you automate onboarding effectively?
 Then check out our list of the best onboarding software in which we’ve reviewed and rated the finest onboarding tools after extensive research.